 The Bulls’ Starting 5: Augustin, Butler, Deng, Boozer, Noah.

-Overall Performance Outlook: Yet another loss, yet another strain on the already-floundering Thibs-Bulls relationship.
+Overall Performance Outlook: Yet another loss looms on the horizon tonight.
 A team with absolutely no offense gets flattened by one of the best two-way teams in the NBA in another hard-fought, double-digit loss.
-I should probably clarify that this should be read as good news (aside from the Thibs problem), because all losses are a step towards the Bulls' "Safari to Jabari" ("Sorry for Jabari" doesn't make any sense, I'm officially coining a new phrase for tanking for Jabari Parker RIGHT NOW).
+I should probably clarify that this should be read as good news, because all losses are a step towards the Bulls' "Safari to Jabari" ("Sorry for Jabari" doesn't make any sense, I'm officially coining a new phrase for tanking for Jabari Parker RIGHT NOW).

 Random Thought: Think about how much better the Bulls would be if we even just had Reggie Jackson slotted in at the 1 spot!
 Actually, you know what, maybe don’t think about it.